williamDalston/schrodingers-cat-website/content/articles/qc-theory-002.md

 ### Ontological Proliferation

 Many-Worlds requires an infinite number of universes, all equally real.
-Critics argue this is ontologically extravagant—why posit infinite universes when one might suffice?
+Critics argue this is ontologically extravagant why posit infinite universes when one might suffice?

 ### No Testability